pixie-io/pixie/src/stirling/source_connectors/README.md

 ### SeqGen

-SeqGenConnector generates random integer and exports them into dummy tables.
+SeqGenConnector generates predictable sequences of numbers and text into its output tables.
 It is used in tests.

 ### CPUStatBPFTrace && PIDCPUUseBPFTrace